 5. OrgContextFilter creates OrgContext for request

 Based on the web.xml, all requests for org-specific URLs go to the OrgContextFilter.
 This identifies the org from the URL (e.g., "ymcala"), and finds or creates an OrgContext for that org.

+The OrgContext must also be setup separately for any threads that are created or any threads used from a thread pool.
+Additionally, If JMS is used, the OrgContext needs to be setup for the onMessage methods.

+Similarly, if there are other threads created by any other technology, they also need the OrgContext setup correctly.

 6. All org-specific data is referenced via the OrgContext

 The OrgContext is available to the rest of the servlet code via a ThreadLocal.
 All org-specific "static" data is referenced via the OrgContext.
 For example, the cached activities HashTable, rather than being a static of the Activity class, is referenced via the getActivityList() method of the OrgContext.

+[Comments from meeting]: data cache by static fields need to move into OrgContext, a new annotation will be created to notate further static fields cache to explain reason for not in OrgContext, this will also be covered as a check point in code review and unit testing.
+Overall cache strategy will not be covered in early stage of multi-tenant conversion.

 7. .ini file is parameterized